 At the start of the session, Gareth conducted a poll.
-He asked attendees about their experiences using remote elements in their recruitment processes in the recent past and their future expectations future.
-The results confirmed the growing importance of this topic
+He asked attendees about their recent experiences using remote elements in their recruitment processes, as well as their expectations for the future.
+Overall, the results confirmed the growing importance of this topic

 - Before the pandemic began – Less than 5% said that they had used remote elements ‘a lot’ before March 2020 when the COVID crisis started.
 50% of attendees said that they had ‘not used remote at all’.